se-edu/se-book/designFundamentals/coupling/how/q-tick-coupling.md

 <panel header="{{ icon_Q_A }} Which indicate coupling?">
 <question>

-Which of these indicate a coupling between components A and B?
+Which of these indicate coupling between components A and B?

-- [ ] a. component A has access to internal structure of component B.
+- [ ] a. component A has access to the internal structure of component B.
-- [ ] b. component A and B are written by the same developer.
+- [ ] b. components A and B are written by the same developer.
 - [ ] c. component A calls component B.
 - [ ] d. component A receives an object of component B as a parameter.
 - [ ] e. component A inherits from component B.